Uncategorized

 But, the thing of it is, a lot of people, when they get something to make them look odd to other people, they retreat rather than come out and say what it is, and so that makes it worse on them physiologically.
 I said “Now, anybody asks you about it, anybody looks at you funny, tell them what you have, not only tell ’em what you have, tell ’em it’s not catching You’re not gonna’ catch it from me.
 You might catch it from your own body, ’cause that’s what causes it, but you’re not gonna catch it from me.”

-Paul: Barry, we’re gonna talk about Jordan’s career in a minute.
-But first, did he ever ask your advice or opinion about the art of acting?
+Paul: Barry, did Jordan ever ask your advice or opinion about the art of acting?

 Barry: He never did, he just told me he was gonna’ do it.
 You know, anybody that’s gonna’ do that, if they’ve got to have validation from somebody else, they better not do it.